bholagabbar/algorithmic-programming/README.md

 As mentioned before, if you're scourging for some solutions to problems you could not solve or are looking for some correct and fairly efficent DS/ALGOS implementation, do consider checking my repository out.

-Thanks and contribute to any bugs you find, though that's unlikely :P
+Thanks and help me fix a bug incase you stumble upon this repository and find one :)